abhayara/agri_data_pipeline/scripts/UPGRADE_NOTES.md

 - Added help command that explains all available functions
 - Created upgrade notes to document changes

+## April 2025 Updates

+### GCS Connector Configuration Automation

+The batch pipeline has been improved with automated Google Cloud Storage (GCS) connector configuration for Spark jobs.
+This includes:

+1. **Auto-detection and configuration** - The system now automatically detects if the GCS connector is properly configured and fixes any issues.

+2. **Dependency management** - Added proper dependencies for the GCS connector and resolved Guava version conflicts that were causing errors.

+3. **Filesystem implementation** - Added required configuration for GCS filesystem implementation classes.

+4. **Credentials management** - Automated the process of copying GCP credentials to the necessary locations.

+5. **Type handling improvement** - Fixed type mismatch issues in the data generation process, ensuring proper float/int handling.

+### Commands and Scripts Updates

+1. Added new function `check_fix_gcs_config` to `commands.sh` that handles all GCS connector configuration needs.

+2. Updated `verify-spark` function to include GCS connector verification.

+3. Updated `check-environment` function to ensure GCP credentials are copied to all necessary locations.

+4. Updated `start-batch-pipeline` function to ensure GCS configuration is correct before running the pipeline.

+5. Updated `rebuild.sh` to include GCS connector checks during the rebuild process.

+### Documentation

+1. Added comprehensive documentation about the GCS connector configuration in the README.md.

+2. Added new section in UPGRADE_NOTES.md (this file) detailing the changes.

+All these improvements ensure that the batch pipeline can reliably read from and write to Google Cloud Storage, which is essential for the proper functioning of the data lake architecture.

 ## Potential Future Improvements

 1. Implement monitoring with Prometheus and Grafana